 2001 – 2002

 The upper part of the logo remained unchanged.
-But at the bottom, there was a black inscription “Global Wireless by,” made in a sans-serif font, and a purple “T” with two gray squares on the sides.
+But at the bottom, there was a black inscription “Global Wireless by” in a sans-serif font, and a purple “T” with two gray squares on either side.
 Further down the same line were two more squares, the gray word “Mobile” written in contrasting antiqua, and another square.

 2001 – 2013

 In 2001, the mobile operator was taken over by the German corporation Deutsche Telekom AG.
-The following year, it was named T-Mobile (US), and with it the corresponding logo.
+The following year, it was renamed T-Mobile (US), along with the corresponding logo.
 He inherited the purple T with a dashed line of five squares from its new owner.
 The overall picture looked like this: a square, “T,” three squares, the word “Mobile,” and another square.

-The logo is based on an excerpt from the musical notation of the Deutsche Telekom corporate melody.
-Interbrand Zintzmeyer & Lux created the sound branding created by collaboration with musicians Chris McHale and Joe Barone.
+The logo is based on an excerpt from the musical notation for Deutsche Telekom’s corporate melody.
+Interbrand Zintzmeyer & Lux created the sound branding through collaboration with musicians Chris McHale and Joe Barone.

 2013 – 2020

-After a redesign in 2013, the logo is now all purple.
+After a 2013 redesign, the logo is now all purple.
 At the same time, the structure and arrangement of elements remained unchanged.

 2020 – 2022